Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 \subsubsection{Policy Optimization Iteration}

-As illustrated in Fig.~\ref{fig:main-fig}, HLT begins with a randomly initialized frontier $\vec{\pi}_{\text{f}}$ and an empty league.
-When each policy optimization iteration step is complete, the new frontier policy group will be evaluated by a league filter, determining whether it should be accepted as a new league member (Sec.~\ref{sec:LeagueManagement}).
+As illustrated in Fig.~\ref{fig:main-fig}, the HLT algorithm begins by initializing random frontier policies $\vec{\pi}_{\text{f}}$ and an empty league.
+Upon completion of each policy optimization iteration step, the new frontier policy group will be evaluated by a league filter, determining whether it is eligible for inclusion as a new league member (Sec.~\ref{sec:LeagueManagement}).

-When $|\mathcal{L}|=0$, agents simply adopt the policies in the frontier $\vec{\pi}_{\text{f}}$.
-When the league contains past policies ($|\mathcal{L}|>0$), mixed policies are used for policy optimization according to Sec.\ref{sec:LeagueSampler}.
+Under the condition $|\mathcal{L}|=0$, agents simply adopt the policies in the frontier $\vec{\pi}_{\text{f}}$.
+As the training process progresses, the league is incrementally populated with past policy groups.
+Once $|\mathcal{L}|>0$, mixed policies are used for policy optimization.
+Complete details on policy mixing are provided in Sec.\ref{sec:LeagueSampler}.